PlekhanovaElena/ssl4eco/data_download/README.md

 ### Downloading downstream datasets
-To download our arctic, biomes, or euforest datasets, use the following:
+To download our arctic, biomes, climate or euforest datasets, use the following:

 ```bash
 # arctic